What were your first memories of France?

 I can remember hot days with a shrimping net.
 Going back to this part of France I realised that it must have been quite difficult to catch anything with a shrimping net.
 There are no rock pools, though the pebble beach might have yielded the odd catch.
 Perhaps I was just proud of having a shrimping net.

 I remember the owners who went by the outlandish name of Monsieur and Madame Pompilliou (at least that’s what I remember; my brothers can’t remember at all).
-I don’t know if they had children of their own, but two days into our stay they offered to look after all of us so my parents could go to Paris for the weekend.
+I don’t know if they had children of their own, but two days into our stay they offered to look after all three of us so my parents could go to Paris for the weekend.
 I was 4 and my brothers 8 and 12.
 Absolutely unheard of today, but then?
 The Pompillous were just being kind.

 I remember my parents coming back with toys, particularly a small model of a Paris bus.
 It had an open back, a bell and was green (I would describe it as British racing green, but that would not be tactful, and perhaps not true either).